Listinlist/.github/profile/README.md

 # Listbylist

+> Remember Everything, Discover Anything.

-Listbylist is a list-making application designed to help you remember everything and discover anything.
+Listbylist is a list-making app that allows users to create lists and share them with others.

 https://listbylist.com